About the property

-Check the on-line calendar and call or email as soon as possible as summers are booked 6 mos. to a year ahead so don't wait!
+Check the on-line calendar and book on-line early as summers are booked 6 mos. to a year ahea.
+So don't wait!
 See our current rates and ask for a quote.
-After paying the booking fee by credit card, pay the balance in two easy payments by check to us, the owners.
-Pay when you book and again two weeks prior to arrival.
-Mail checks to: George Goetz PO Box 294 Brimley, MI 49715.
-Call (906) 437-4349 or email to let us know when you are mailing a check for our Lake Superior Beach House.
+After paying the booking fee by credit card, pay the balance in two easy payments by check

 Keywords: Lake Superior